tsobe/lobiani/README.md

 - Product described in the sales
 - Product published/unpublished in the sales
 - Pricing info defined in Billing
-- Product added to the basket
+- Product added to the cart
-- Product removed from the basket
+- Product removed from the cart
 - Products reserved in the inventory
 	- Billing information added
 	- Shipping information added